Gangavati, Karnataka

-Gangavathi is a city, municipality and taluk in the Koppal district of the Indian state of Karnataka.
+Gangāvathi is a city, municipality and taluk in the Koppal district of the Indian state of Karnataka.
 It is one of the main commercial hubs in the Kalyana-Karnataka region.
 It is also the largest city, in terms of area and population, in the Koppal district.
 The city’s Aaradhya dhaiva is ‘Shree Channabasava Swamy Thatha’ who is worshipped by one and all across all the communities.

 The celebrated Anjanadri Hills, believed to be the birth place of Lord Hanuman is situated in the administrative area of the Gangavathi Taluk, the Pampa Sarovara, Anegundi, Chikkabenakal caves, Sangapur lake and many other places which have a historical connection with Ramayana can be found within the administrative area of this taluk as well.